 Republic of Congo Trade Marks

 Republic of Congo trade marks may only be registered through the OAPI union where a single application covers all member states.
-It is not possible to obtain national registration in Republic of Congo but penalties for infringements are the responsibility of Republic of Congo courts.
-Republic of Congo trade marks are valid for 10 years from the filing date and are renewable every 10 years thereafter.
+It is not possible to obtain national registration in Congo but penalties for infringements are the responsibility of Congo courts.
+Congo trade marks are valid for 10 years from the filing date and are renewable every 10 years thereafter.
 OAPI trade mark registration is available for certification marks and goods and services.
-OAPI is a member of the Paris Convention (International treaty for the protection of Industrial Property) and the Madrid Protocol (an international system for obtaining trade mark protection for a number of regions through a single application).

 Types of Trade Marks: